umr-dbs/vat-docs/src/instructions/auf_dem_trockenen.md

 Welcome to the Dry Land Use Case.

-In this example, the GBIF occurrence data of *Calopteryx splendens* are clipped to the extent of Germany and merged with the land use classification from the Oekosystematlas as well as a time of average temperature provided by the WorldClim dataset.
+In this example, the GBIF occurrence data of *Calopteryx splendens* are clipped to the extent of Germany and merged with the land use classification from the IÖR land use classification as well as aggregating daily resolved average temperature data provided by the German weather service (DWD).

 <img src="images/auf_dem_trockenen_1.png" width="100%" height="auto" alt="Introduction image VAT overview">